Choose from the following attractions:

 Recapture the flavor of "Old Beale Street" at the home of the "Father of the Blues," a small wood-frame house displaying artifacts and memorabilia which give insight into Handy's life and music.
 Located on the street that Handy made famous, this turn of the century home depicts the humble beginnings of this musical genius.
 Open Monday-Saturday 10 am - 5 pm and Sunday 1-5 pm.
 Fee for admission.

-25 acre water park with a giant wave pool, a grand prix and off-road dirt track, new kid's play area and pool, and more!
-Open weekends in May and daily until Mid-August then weekends only through Labor Day.
-Fee for admission.
+This was a 25 acre water park with a giant wave pool, a grand prix and off-road dirt track, new kid's play area and pool, and more.
+It opened in 1985 and then closed in 1998.
+It was originally known as Adventure River

 335 S Hollywood St